 The THAAD (similar to a simplistic/smaller version of the S350 system in purpose and range), has 48 missiles per battery and there are currently 5 total batteries, making 240 interceptor missiles available.
 Of the 5 batteries, there is known to be one in Japan, one in South Korea, and one in Qatar.
 Of course this gives the benefit of the doubt regarding the military's claim that they can be reloaded very quickly.
 Quick enough?
 If not, expect no more than 30 defensive shots to be fired.
 Sadly, this is the best hope for american air defense, as it still makes for sparse coverage from Russia's 1,700 nukes on ready-to-fire status.
 The recent Russian replacement for its warheads- hypersonic gliders capable of independent evasive maneuvering and speeds of mach 14, with a range of over 6,200 miles- makes THAAD obsolete, however.
 These gliders can also be fired 24 at a time encased into one Sarmat ICBM, with some being nukes, some EW devices, and some drones.
 This brief article explains how these hypersonic warheads will be mass produced within a couple years at most, and only Russia has this capability.

 Russia's dedicated anti-ballistic missile systems are stationed in a circle around the Moscow region, and are known as the Moscow Ring.
 There are the older and shorter range A-135s, and the newer, long range A-235s.
 These missiles- 135s in land silos and 235s truck mounted- are an extra double-shield of defense for the capital city and its suburbs.
 There are 68 A-135 launchers with 16 missiles apiece (1,088 interceptor missiles), and an unknown number of the newer A-235s.
 Since the new A235s are truck based, it is believed they are also being placed at the new Arctic Aerodromes on their northernmost islands (such as Nagurskoye Air Base, Sredny Ostov Air Base, Temp Air Base, and Zvyozdny Air Base).
 More info on these here.
-The american military is complaining that these are anti-satellite missiles, and even though they probably can shoot down satellites their main role in the northern islands and around Moscow is to intercept nukes...They are also now testing a new "organic and short range interceptor missile", which may be a replacement for the A-135s, or could be yet another system entirely.
+The american military is complaining that these are anti-satellite missiles, and even though they probably can shoot down satellites their main role in the northern islands and around Moscow is to intercept nukes...They are also now testing a new "organic and short range interceptor missile", which is a modern replacement for the old A-135s.

 Of course, this is not including the thirteen S300 batteries and one S400 already encircling Moscow.